Awards and Recognition Program

 4. The committee and related expenses shall be the responsibility of ABHP.

-5. The award, if given, will be presented at the annual meeting of the ABHP Opening Session.
 The award shall be a plaque recognizing the significant achievement made by the individual, group, or organization in the area of legislative and political action.

 Description:

 Established in 2009, the ASHP-ABHP Joint Leadership Award recognizes individuals who have demonstrated exceptional leadership in efforts to reduce racial and ethnic disparities in healthcare.
+Membership in ASHP and/or ABHP is not required but preferred.

 Selection Criteria: